-Ms Askham-Levy is a Member of the Chartered Institute of Management Accountants.
+Ms Askham-Levy is a Member of the Chartered Institute of Management Accountants and has completed a Graduate Certificate of Applied Corporate Governance and Risk Management.
 She has over 10 years of accounting experience, including accounting positions in a number of listed companies.
 Lisa has worked within the healthcare, finance and not-for-profit industries.